 Dr. Bedford enjoys drawing his students into the tension between what we observe and how we understand those observations.
-The study of chemistry demands attention to observed fact while also constructing meaning in those facts so that we can understand phenomena well enough to predict outcomes in unfamiliar settings.
+The study of chemistry demands attention to observed fact, while also constructing meaning from those facts so that we can understand phenomena well enough to predict outcomes in unfamiliar settings.
 Theory and observation create tension because the two constantly challenge each other.
-Dr. Bedford’s research interests include exploring this tension between science and religion.
-He is also involved with the development, implementation, and assessment of the Core Program at Bryn Athyn.
+Dr. Bedford’s research interests include exploring the tension between science and religion.
+He is also involved with the development, implementation, and assessment of the Core Program at Bryn Athyn College.

 Claflin University, MBA